onap/dcaegen2/docs/sections/services/pm-mapper/configuration.rst

 """""""""
 PM Mapper maps PM XML files to performance VES event by applying the mapper filtering information.
 Mapper filtering is configured during instantiation through cloudify manager.
 Mapper filtering is based on the PM dictionary fields.
+PM Mapper filtering mechanism support in measTypes field also regular expression (java.util.regex).
+Regex can be used also together with the exact measurement name.
+Filters which not match regex syntax will be ignored and warning will be printed in logs.
 PM Mapper expects the filter in the following JSON format:

 ::